Local search for efficient causal effect estimation: Conclusion

 \section{Conclusion}

-In this paper, we have studied the identifiability and estimation of causal effect of $W$ on $Y$ from data with latent variables, under the pretreatment variable assumption.
-We have developed a theorem to infer whether there is no causal relation between $W$ and $Y$, and a theorem to infer whether the causal effect of $W$ on $Y$ is non-identifiable from data.
-Moreover, we have identified a practical problem setting, in which both identifiability and unbiased causal effect estimation can be solved by local causal search in observational data with latent variables.
-We propose that if the causal effects can be identified, then a level-wise search strategy can be used to find minimal adjustment sets via local causal structure discovery and search.
-Based on the developed theorems, we have designed a fast algorithm, $CE^{2}LS$, for assessing the identifiability of $ACE(W, Y)$ from data with latent variables and estimating $ACE(W, Y)$ when it can be identified.
-When $ACE(W, Y)$ can be identified from data, $CE^{2}LS$ employs the \emph{Apriori} approach to search for the minimal adjustment sets.
-The local causal search theorem ensures the high efficiency of $CE^{2}LS$.
-We have conducted experiments on synthetic and real-world datasets to evaluate the performance of $CE^{2}LS$.
-The results have demonstrated that $CE^{2}LS$ estimates causal effect more accurately than the other existing methods, and $CE^{2}LS$ is much faster than other methods that deal with latent variables.
+In this paper, we have identified a practical problem setting where valid adjustment sets can be found via local search in data with latent variables, which enables unique and unbiased causal effect estimation in a fast way.
+We have developed the theorems and corollaries to ensure the soundness of the local search.
+Based on the developed theorems and corollaries, we have designed an efficient algorithm, $CEELS$, for finding adjustment sets and estimating causal effects from data with latent variables.
+A level-wise search strategy is employed to further improve efficiency and to find minimal adjustment sets via local causal structure discovery and search.
+We have conducted experiments on synthetic and real-world datasets to evaluate the performance of $CEELS$.
+The results have demonstrated that $CEELS$ can obtain a more accurate causal effect estimation than the other existing methods, and $CEELS$ is much faster than other methods that deal with latent variables.

-Future work will study how to extend the theoretical approach to datasets including posttreatment variables.